kiba/Writings/for_science/chp10_wine_and_dine.md

 "I don't see a problem with that."

 That's right, I am sticking it on her tab as much as I could get away with.
-I am pretty sure it's carte blanche within reason.

 *****